AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/multi-site-management-overview.md

 ---
-title: Overview of Multi Site Management in AEM Sites
+title: Overview of Multi-site Management in AEM Sites
-seo-title: Overview of Multi Site Management in AEM Sites
 description: The following video provides an overview of basic concepts of multi site management in AEM Sites.
-seo-description: The following video provides an overview of basic concepts of multi site management in AEM Sites.
 feature: language-copy, live-copy, multi-site-manager
 topics: localization, authoring, content-architecture
 audience: all